anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter03.rst

 Cloud Infrastructure SW profile
 -------------------------------

-`RM: 5.2 Cloud Infrastructure Software Profiles features and requirements <https://cntt.readthedocs.io/en/latest/ref_model/chapters/chapter05.html#cloud-infrastructure-software-profiles-features-and-requirements>`__ defines the Cloud Infrastructure software layer.
+:ref:`ref_model:chapters/chapter05:cloud infrastructure software profiles features and requirements` defines the Cloud Infrastructure software layer.
 The profile depicts the feature status of the

 -  virtual Compute (**nfvi.com.cfg.xxx** in RM Table 5-7: Virtual Compute features and configuration for the 3 types of SW profiles and **nfvi.com.acc.cfg.xxx** in Table 5-8: Virtual Compute Acceleration features),
 -  storage (**nfvi.stg.cfg.xxx** in RM1: Table 5-9: Virtual Storage features and configuration for the 3 types of SW profiles and **nfvi.stg.acc.cfg.xxx** in Table 5-10: Virtual Storage Acceleration features)